Japanese

 • Novel off-diagonal response caused by ferro-axial moment

-• Emergent spin-orbit intearction in magnetic systems without the relativistic spin-orbit coupling
+• Emergent spin-orbit interaction in magnetic systems without the relativistic spin-orbit coupling

 • Magnetic skyrmion crystals by itinerant frustration